wikitops/ansible_mattermost/README.md

 # Ansible : Playbook Mattermost

-The aim of this project is to deploy a simple Mattermost instance on Vagrant with Postgresql backend.
+The aim of this project is to deploy a Mattermost instance on Vagrant instance.

 ## Getting Started